-It’s the breaking point in the cycle of life, death, and rebirth, where light and life gains enough power to emerge and expand.
-We may not be as connected to the Spirits, the Gods and the Goddesses in our daily lives anymore, but they are still moving through us.
-Their battles are still being fought and their (and our) triumphs still need celebrating!
+It’s the breaking point in the cycle of life, death, and rebirth, where light and life gain enough power to emerge and expand.
+We may not be as connected to the Spirits, the Gods, and the Goddesses in our daily lives anymore, but they are still moving through us.
+Their battles are still being fought and their (and our) wins still need celebrating!

-Here are 3 witchy rituals to do just that…
+Here are 3 magickal rituals to do just that…